Related Subjects:

 🧾 Patient Advice

-- Take medications and pancreatic enzymes exactly as advised.
+- 💊 Take diabetes medication and pancreatic enzymes exactly as advised.

 📚 Summary

-Type 3c diabetes is diabetes caused by pancreatic disease or pancreatic loss.
+🫀 Type 3c diabetes is diabetes caused by pancreatic disease, pancreatic damage or pancreatic loss.

-It is important because patients may have both insulin deficiency and malabsorption, making management more complex than typical type 2 diabetes.
+It matters because patients may have both insulin deficiency and malabsorption, making management more complex than typical type 2 diabetes.

-Always consider pancreatic pathology when diabetes occurs with pancreatitis, pancreatic surgery, pancreatic cancer, weight loss or steatorrhoea.
+Always consider pancreatic pathology when diabetes occurs with pancreatitis, pancreatic surgery, pancreatic cancer, weight loss, steatorrhoea or unexplained abdominal pain.